unbit/uwsgi-docs/Legion.rst

 To choose a Lord each member of the legion has to cast a vote.
 When all of the active members of a legion agree on a Lord, the Lord is elected (and the old Lord degraded).

-Every time a new node joins or leaves a legion the quorum is re-computed and logged to the whole nodes.
+Every time a new node joins or leaves a legion the quorum is re-computed and logged to the whole cluster.

 Choosing the Lord
 *****************